 For the online student who wants to pursue a college degree, yet without the hefty tuition cost that four-year universities or institutions offer, then choosing a community college may be the best option.
 Texas alone has a variety of two-year colleges that offer the online option for less than half the cost of in-state tuition from a regional institution or State University.
 Tuition costs for online students at community colleges can be as low as $2000 per academic year.

 One college that provides an affordable tuition to online students is Central Texas College, located in Killeen, TX.
-The school offers over thirty online degree programs and more than twenty online certificates to perspective online students.
+The school offers over thirty online degree programs and more than twenty online certificates to prospective online students.
 The programs that are provided through the college are both the Associates of Arts and Associates of Applied Science degrees.
 Another option for online students is also the Palo Alto College in San Antonio.
 Located about two hours from the Capital, the college offers a number of programs, ranging from Business Administration, Criminal justice, Economics, and Education.
-Both schools have an affordable tuition rate, for either Texas residents and out-of-state students.
+Both schools have an affordable tuition rate, for either Texas residents or out-of-state students.
 In addition to a vast number of programs, there are some community colleges that may have more than one campus.
 Paris Junior College, located in Paris, TX, also has centers in Greenville and Sulphur Springs.